-Probably the largest donation to the Archives is the Ian Stephens bequest which has not yet been fully catalogued on-line but will have a blog post later on.
+Probably the largest donation to the Archives is the Ian Stephens bequest of which over 230 items were catalogued in 2018.
 He was Deputy Director, Bureau of Public Information, Government of India 1930-32; Director, 1932-37; Assistant Editor, Statesman of Calcutta 1937; Editor 1942-51; Fellow, King's College, Cambridge 1952-58; Historian, Pakistan Government 1957-60.
 The Stephens collection includes the memoirs of General the Lord Ismay (Archive IS 339) and a general history: Eating the Indian air : memories and present-day impressions by John Morris.
 (Archive IS 80)

 |"He rushed out of his hiding-place and killed the serpent."Illustrator: Warwick Goble (Folk-tales of Bengal) Archive E 96, |

 The largest donations which have had on-line catalogue entries created have come from Lady Alan Lloyd, (Archive A 1-108), book plates recording that that the collection was given to the Archive by Mrs R.S.
 Drake, Mrs J.W.
 Harman and Mrs C.A.
 McDowall from a bequest of the the late Lady (Alan) Lloyd in July 1969, and Lady Chatterjee (Archive E 1-136).